louiszhenyean/StegaSender/README.md

 # StegaSender
-Data Compression and Data Hiding using Steganography for MySQL query and forward to a HDFS storage.
+Data Compression and Data Hiding using Audio Steganography for MySQL query and forward to a HDFS storage.

 # How this works?
 1. User's input for .wav file, db name & query, HDFS destination IP & directory.